Praveenkammala/Automated_Resume_Relevance_Check_System-AI_Powered/README.md

 # Automated Resume Relevance Check System

-This project contains a complete, hackathon-ready **AI-first** system for automatically checking the relevance of a resume against a job description.
+This project contains a complete **AI-first** system for automatically checking the relevance of a resume against a job description.

 ### Problem Statement

-At Innomatics Research Labs, resume evaluation is a manual, inconsistent, and time-consuming process.
+Resume evaluation is a manual, inconsistent, and time-consuming process.
 This leads to delays in shortlisting candidates and a high workload for the placement team.
 This system solves this problem by providing a fast, scalable, and consistent way to evaluate resumes, ensuring high-quality shortlists for hiring companies.

 ### Approach